Is Quasar Optical Variability a Damped Random Walk?: Covariance Functions and Analysis Method

 where $C$ is the overall data covariance $S+N$ and

+This approach needs no binning of the data and automatically includes all the data and model uncertainty covariances, making it broadly superior~(in a statistical sense) to standard uses of the PSD or structure function.

-We first fit each quasar light curve with the DRW model to obtain Maximum Likelihood~(ML) estimates for $\sigma$ and $\tau$, which are then used to generate a mock light curve that is fully consistent with the DRW model while having exactly the same sampling and noise properties as the true light curve.
-We use these as a comparison sample when evaluating the evidence for any additional parameters.
-Next, we fit both the data and the mock light curves using each of the four covariance functions.
-Since we only care about the differences in the third parameter, we use a Maximum Likelihood analysis based on $\mathcal{L}(\text{$[\gamma, \nu, \tcut, \alpha]$})\equiv\mathcal{L}(\tau_{max}, \sigma_{max}, \text{$[\gamma, \nu, \tcut, \alpha]$})$ where $\tau_{max}$ and $\sigma_{max}$ maximize the likelihood at fixed 3rd parameter for each light curve.
+We first fit each quasar light curve with the DRW model to obtain Maximum Likelihood~(ML) estimates for $\sigma$ and $\tau$, which are then used to generate a mock light curve that is fully consistent with the DRW model while having exactly the same time sampling and photometric uncertainties as the true light curve.
+We generate the DRW mock light curves as random GP realizations using the Cholesky decomposition method described in~\cite{zu2011}, which is a generic method for all covariance function models.
+DRW mock light curves can also be easily generated as CAR(1) processes~(see Footnote~\ref{note:simu},~\cite{kelly2009}).
+Finally, we add a Gaussian deviate normalized by the estimated photometric error of each data point to incorporate the measurement uncertainties of the data into the mock light curves.
+We use these mock DRW light curves as a comparison sample when evaluating the evidence for any additional parameters.